Qualtagh/OracleDBUtils/README.md

 ___
 **Installation notes:**

 Compile types.sql.
 Then compile p_stack.sql for Oracle 10 and 11, or p_stack.9.sql for Oracle 9.
 If the `owa` package is not available, replace its usages by commented `chr` functions.
-If the views `V$SQL`, `V$SQLAREA` or `V$SQLTEXT_WITH_NEWLINES` are not available, just remove those blocks.
+If the views `V$SQL` or `V$SQLTEXT_WITH_NEWLINES` are not available, just remove those blocks.
 The source code of anonymous blocks won't be parsed in this case.
 But it's not required for most applications.
 ___
 #String aggregation
 String aggregation techniques are described in details [here][string aggregation].